kwtc/error-monitoring/README.md

 # [WIP] Error monitoring

-A web API for collecting app errors (Bugsnag lite).
+A web API for collecting app errors (BugSnag lite).

 The API will support registering and retrieving app error reports as well as setting up webhooks to facilitate report notification to other apps.